slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"What the human being is best at doing is interpreting all new information so that their prior conclusions remain intact."
 -- Warren Buffett [1930]*

+> *"Don’t ask the barber whether you need a haircut."
+-- Daniel S. Greenberg [1931]*

 > *"I am both worse and better than you thought."
 -- Sylvia Plath [1932]*